ManimCommunity/manim/docs/source/installation/docker.rst

 Running JupyterLab via Docker
 -----------------------------

-Another alternative is to use the Docker image to spin up a local JupyterLab instance.
+Another alternative to using the Docker image is to spin up a local JupyterLab instance.
 To do that, simply run

 .. code-block:: sh